-A black rectangular tin stencil. " BLACKCURRANT JAM " is cut out to reveal a white paper backing.
-All four corners are cropped and there is a hole in the top left facing corner.
+A black rectangular tin stencil. " APRICOT CONSERVE " is cut out to reveal a white paper backing.
+The lower two corners are cropped and a piece is cut from the top right facing corner.

 See full details